If you are drinking well water, get it tested NOW to develop a baseline.

 -40 – 50% affect the brain, kidneys, and nervous, immune, and cardiovascular systems.

--More than 75% affect the skin, eyes or other sensory organs, and the respiratory and/
+-More than 75% affect the skin, eyes or other sensory organs, and the respiratory and/or gastrointestinal systems.

 Testing Your Well Water